-P endlebury Park Cultural Significance Schedule for Lot 100 DP 1130698 (a part of a larger Communit y Land Site ID 140) under heritage legislation may need to be obtained depending on the proposed works and residents will be provided an opportunity to comment on the proposed works prior to implementation.
-Council is going to replace the temporary construction fencing with a barrier kerb or similar support system while design investigations continue, and approvals are obtained.
-Council is committed to the works.
-Future Directions Future Directions Continue to manage as a park.
-Adopt a root sympathetic construction design when re-installing the retaining wall.
-Bridging over structural roots or a pier foundation should be considerations.
-The retaining wall is located within the structural root zone of the Kauri and Hoop Pines.
-It is recommended that an external AQF Level 5 Arborist is engaged from the planning stage to ensure any proposed design is compatible with retention of the trees.
-The foundation fountain may be adapted to another use as reinstating the water foundation fountain function is not cost effective or desirable in times of climate change.
-Despite a footpath upgrade in 2017, Work will needs to progress to reinstate the retaining wall and to better manage the significant trees within the reserve soon.
-Draft scoping/design of works has begun in September 2021.
-The park is to be managed as open space with heritage features that require conservation, the Art Deco brick wall and gate, fountain and shelter elements.
-The priority work in the future relates to obtaining funds and approvals for retaining wall maintenance/reinstatement and associated tree management.
-Property and Recreation should submit a business proposal and/or application for grant funding in the absence of Council not having dedicated funds to heritage conservation through implementing the Heritage Strategy.
-Art Deco elements, brick, wall, gate, fountain and shelter elements are maintained in good condition and not removed unless for

-Pendlebury Park Cultural Significance Schedule for Lot 100 DP 1130698 (a part of a larger Community Land Site ID 140) restoration and reinstalled.
-Noting that the foundation fountain may need to be considered for adaptation to another use due to safety and energy constraints.
+- Adopt a root sympathetic construction design when re-installing the retaining wall.
+Bridging over structural roots or a pier foundation should be considerations. - The retaining wall is located within the structural root zone of the Kauri and Hoop Pines.
+It is recommended that an external AQF Level 5 Arborist is engaged from the planning stage to ensure any proposed design is compatible with retention of the trees. - The fountain may be adapted to another use as reinstating the water fountain function is not cost effective or desirable in times of climate change. - Work will progress to reinstate the retaining wall and to better manage the significant trees within the reserve soon.
+Draft scoping/design of works has begun in September 2021. - The park is to be managed as open space with heritage features that require conservation, the Art Deco brick wall and gate, fountain and shelter elements. - Art Deco elements, brick, wall, gate, fountain and shelter elements are maintained in good condition and not removed unless for restoration and reinstalled.
+Noting that the fountain may need to be considered for adaptation to another use due to safety and energy constraints.